 “I’m still in the early stages of my job search so I’m just beginning to take phone interviews.
 It’s going well so far and I’m speaking primarily with technology companies like yours about sales and marketing positions.”

-Example #2.
-If you’ve had some interviews, but no job offers yet:
+Now let’s look at an example answer you can use if you’ve had some interviews, but no job offers yet…

 “I’m actively interviewing and I’m talking with a number of early-stage technology companies like yours.
 I’m focusing my job search on sales and marketing positions in particular.
 I’ve met with a few companies face-to-face but I don’t have job offers yet.
 That could change soon, so I can keep you updated.”